 Nutrition

 Editor’s Note: This post was originally published on June 18, 2012.
-The content, recipe, and images have been updated in September 2017.
+It was updated with more helpful content, a revised recipe, and new images on September 12, 2017, and republished on July 22, 2024.

 Can this be made under the broiler?
 If yes, what modifications, if any should be done, and how long would it need to be cooked for?
 Thank You

 Looks great!
 Is it spicy with the red pepper paste?
 If so, okay to reduce amount or omit without compromising the taste?
-Thanks!
+Thanks!5 stars

 I actually used beef short ribs that I had on hand and the recipe is delicious & easy.
-I will definitely be making this again.
+I will definitely be making this again.5 stars

 What is the alternative to cook this without a grill?